JulianRuano/software_engineering_II_lessons/design_patterns/behavior/observer.md

 }
 ```

-The ObserverPatternExample class contains the main method, which creates an instance of ConcreteSubject, adds two observers and changes the state of the subject to demonstrate how observers are notified.
+The `ObserverPatternExample` class contains the main method, which creates an instance of `ConcreteSubject`, adds two observers and changes the state of the subject to demonstrate how observers are notified.